vbelyaev89/CourseProjectGetandCleanData/README.md

 ## I create some good names for columns

 ## Fifth task
-## Finally, I creating new tidy dataset with the grouped data for activity and subject.
+## Finally, I am creating new tidy dataset with the grouped data for activity and subject.
 Here I use group_by() from dplyr, so I assume that it was installed before.
 Firstly, I make the data "groupped" and then by summarizing I calculate mean values (groupped firstly by volunteer and then by activity) for meanxforbodyaccel and stdevxforbodyaccel.
 At the end I write the dataset in a file.